Search This Blog

 406. Funny Little Frog by Belle and Sebastian 2006

-I was on one of those open top bus tours of Edinbrough a few days back when we went past this guitar shop so I forced the family to get off at this place called the grass market so I could look and see if they had any vintage guitars.
-I'm still regretting passing up a Rickenbecker in London a few weeks back.
+I was on one of those open-top bus tours of Edinburgh a few years back when we went past this guitar shop so I forced the family to get off at this place called the grass market so I could look and see if they had any vintage guitars.
+I'm still regretting passing up a Rickenbacker in London a few weeks beforehand.
 As I made my way to the shop after leaving the family at a toy shop I was distracted by a record shop called Avalanche.
-It was in the middle of renovations so there was wood and posters and records everywhere. but there was a massive Belle and sebastian poster on the wall whch I enquired about.
-O fcourse it wasn't for sale but it did manage to get a conversation going with the owner who told me that the band was the biggest seller in his shop.
+It was in the middle of renovations so there was wood and posters and records everywhere. but there was a massive Belle and Sebastian poster on the wall which I enquired about.
+Of course, it wasn't for sale but I did manage to get a conversation going with the owner who told me that the band was the biggest seller in his shop.

 It reminded me how much I loved this band.
 I see them as direct descendants of the Kinks.
 Just the wordplay and the mixing of styles in their records.
 Even the vocals sound a little like Ray Davies at times.
 With a Scottish brogue.

 Even got to see them live at the Forum in Melbourne.
-It wasn"t packed so Liz and I could get pretty close to the front.
+It wasn't packed so Liz and I could get pretty close to the front.
 Magic night.
+Since then I've caught them live a few times.
+Always great.

 Thursday, July 19, 2012